Date:

 This is the binding contract that governs everything post-closing.
 This document is not "boilerplate"; it is where risk is allocated.
 Critical protections include:

-• Indemnification Provisions: Your recourse if the seller misrepresnted or omitted facts.
+- Indemnification Provisions: Your recourse if the seller misrepresented or omitted facts.

-Contact IRC Legal today to schedule a consultation with Ian R. Cohen and ensure your acquisition is built on a solid foundation each step of the way.
+Secure your investment.
+Contact IRC Legal today to schedule a consultation with Ian R. Cohen.
+Let’s make sure your transition is a handoff, not a headache.